Is there a safer way to protect my data than using only a password?

 It is impossible to tell what kind of files are contained within data that is encrypted volume by volume rather than file unit by file unit.

 Data that is encrypted volume by volume instead of by file unit makes it difficult to know what kind of files are contained within the data.
-Files that the user desires to share can be uploaded independently from the aforementioned information, making the process more convenient and secure.
+Files that the user desires to share can be uploaded independently of the aforementioned information, making the process more convenient and secure.

 InfiniCLOUD can only perform method 3 as of June 2019.